Giles County, Tennessee

 A copy of the Giles County Local Rules can be reviewed here.
 These rules govern such things as the issuance of subpoenas, setting cases for trial, exhibits, etc.

 For the 2010-2011 reporting period, there were 32 tort cases (claims for injury or death) were filed in Giles County but zero cases went to trial.
 For the 2011-2012 reporting period, 18 tort cases were filed in Giles County and two went to trial.
 In both cases, the injured party received a favorable verdict.
 The average award for these cases was $405,391.00.
-For 2012-2013, there were 27 tort cases were filed in Giles County but not a single tort case went to trial.
-For the last reporting period, 2013-2014, 36 tort cases were filed but, for the second straight year, none went to trial.
+For 2012-2013, there were 27 tort cases filed in Giles County but not a single tort case went to trial.
+For 2013-2014, 36 tort cases were filed but, for the second straight year, none went to trial.
 In 2014-2015, 17 tort cases were filed and one was tried.
 The injured party won that trial and received $65,230.00 in compensation.
-Finally, last year 32 tort cases were filed, but none of those cases went to trial.
+In 2015-2016, 32 tort cases were filed, but none of those cases went to trial.
+For the 2016-2017 calendar year, there were 25 tort cases filed with zero trials.
+In 2017-2018, there were 31 tort cases filed and again zero trials.
+For the last calendar year, there were 19 tort cases filed and one trial.
+The injury victim lost that trial.

 Contact Us Today